Almost 600 Palestinians have lost their jobs since carbonated beverage factory targeted by boycott relocated to Israel

 Times of Israel

-SodaStream, the drinks firm hit by boycott calls two years ago, made redundant its last Palestinian workers Monday after Israeli authorities refused to grant them work permits, the company said.
+SodaStream, the drinks firm hit by boycott calls two years ago,

 The 74 Palestinian staff, many of whom had worked at the Israeli company for at least five years, had been caught in a permit battle between the company and Israeli authorities since SodaStream’s main factory moved from the West Bank into Israel.